Frequently asked questions

 How is my bicycle packed for delivery?

 All export bicycles are packed in cardboard boxes measuring 142 x 84 x 26 cm and weighing 20 kgs.
 The bicycle is 85% assembled

 The front wheel and all front components are detached from the mainframe.
 Optional extras like baskets and crates are not fitted either.
 Link to assembly instructions and videos can be found here

 How long is the delivery time?

-For all our bags and bicycle accessories that are in stock in Germany, we process your order within 5 working days.
-Transit time is app. another 2-3 working days, total delivery time for stock orders are 6-10 working days.
+For all our bags and bicycle accessories that are in stock in Germany or Denmark, we process your order within 3-5 working days.
+Transit time is app. another 3-5 working days, total delivery time for stock orders are 6-10 working days.
 A list of bicycles in stock can be found here

-You can always check availability and delivery time on a product in our webshop.
+You can always check the availability and delivery time of a product on our webshop.

-For custom-made bicycle orders (Design Your Bike – section) our normal production lead time is 4-6 weeks.
+For custom-made bicycle orders (Design Your Bike – section) our normal production lead time is up to 12 weeks.
 Transit time is app.
 5-10 working days.
 So, for International orders, the total delivery time can be from 5-8 weeks.

 Our bespoke bicycles are made in Germany and along with bicycle accessories they will be dispatched from our factory.
 Leather bags are dispatched from our central warehouse in Denmark.